-Snowboarding at the 2022 Beijing Olympic Winter Games will be contested from Feb.
+Snowboarding at the 2022 Olympic Winter Games will be contested from Feb.
 5-12 and 14-15, with medals awarded in 11 events.

 Giant slalom (GS) and parallel slalom (PSL) remain the only two disciplines to be discontinued — GS was featured at the 1998 Nagano Games before morphing into parallel giant slalom (PGS) in Salt Lake; while PSL, which differs from PGS in its extremely tight turns, was contested just once at the 2014 Sochi Olympics.

 - Women's Halfpipe (Feb.
 9-10)

 - Men's Snowboard Cross (Feb.
 10)

 - Men's Big Air (Feb.
 14-15)

 Making its Olympic debut at the 1998 Nagano Games, halfpipe, also known as a superpipe, is a U-shaped course with 22-foot walls.
 Riders traverse through the halfpipe, executing multiple tricks on both walls of the pipe.